-Hunting, fishing, trapping and other 2013-2014 license and harvest permits for fish and wildlife activities in Wisconsin went on sale March 7, 2013.
+Hunting, fishing, trapping and other 2015-2016 license and harvest permits for fish and wildlife activities in Wisconsin will go on sale in early 2015.
 Visit the DNR website for more information.
-Licenses and permits for 2012-2013 expired March 31, 2013.
+Licenses and permits for 2014-2015 will expire in March 2015.

 Recreational Safety Education Classes are now being offered by the Wisconsin Department of Natural Resources.
 Check out the ATV, boating, hunting and snowmobile safety classes being offered in the area.